British PM May faces ferocious opposition to Brexit plan

 It remained unclear Wednesday whether May’s gamble would pay off.

-Before backing her plan, ministers would need to be convinced it can survive a parliamentary vote, according to ITV News Political Editor, Robert Peston.
+Before backing her plan, ministers would need to be convinced it can survive a parliamentary vote, but that looks doubtful to ITV News' political editor, Robert Peston.

-Tom Vandenkendelaere, a Christian Democrat member of the European Parliament, said, "This promises to produce fireworks.
+Tom Vandenkendelaere, a Belgian member of the European Parliament, said: "This promises to produce fireworks.
 Wait and see."